 During the Middle Ages, the red kite was common throughout Europe, especially in large towns and cities where it used to scavenge and clear the streets of edible refuse.
 But with the advent of modern sanitation and carcass disposal, the population gradually diminished, coupled with persecution by hunters, gamekeepers and egg collectors.

-Despite its vulnerability, it has the capacity to live for up to thirty years and although experts believe that there are less than 1,000 pairs in the whole country, numbers are steadily rising due to conservation work and protection.
+Despite its vulnerability, it has the capacity to live for up to thirty years and although experts believe that there are less than 1,000 pairs in the whole of Portugal, numbers are steadily rising due to conservation work and protection.

 The head is equipped with hooded amber eyes ringed with lemon yellow.
 The beak, wickedly hooked and very sharp, is designed for tearing meat and killing its prey.
 The legs and feet are bright yellow and can often be seen when the bird is in flight.